konpyutaika/nifikop/site/docs/5_references/1_nifi_cluster/2_read_only_config.md

     #      webProxyHosts:
     # Nifi security client auth
     needClientAuth: false
+    # Native NiFi TLS keystore/truststore auto-reload.
+Only meaningful when TLS is enabled.
+    # Supported when the target NiFi version exposes nifi.security.autoreload.*.
+    # Verify compatibility with your chosen NiFi release.
+    # Enabling this or changing the interval causes a one-time rolling restart so
+    # the updated nifi.properties is copied into the running NiFi container.
+    tlsAutoReload:
+      enabled: true
+      interval: 10 secs
     # Indicates which of the configured authorizers in the authorizers.xml file to use
     # https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html#authorizer-configuration
   #      authorizer: